 The fourth edition of PMBOK was launched after the five years of publication of its preceding version.
 In this edition, the content of the PMBOK® Guide was edited to make it more consistent and accessible.
 The clear distinction between the project documents and the project management plan was made.
 The “triple constraints” of project management were expanded to six as scope, schedule, quality, resources, risk, and budget.

 PMBOK® Guide Version 5

 The current version i.e. 5th version of the PMBOK® Guide was released in 2013.
 Considering the suggestions and recommendations, PMI made changes in PMBOK Guide 4th Edition and the 5th edition represents PMI’s continual efforts to upgrade and update the body of knowledge.
 Many PMP certification aspirants refer to the PMBOK® Guide to prepare for the PMP certification exam.

 PMBOK® Guide 6

-The PMBOK® Guide 6 will be published in July, 2017.
-This edition will incorporate Agile in its module as Agile has become one of the fastest growing methodologies in recent years.
-In this edition, we can also witness some minor changes in the process groups, processes and naming of the PMBOK® Guide methodology.
-The PMI Talent Triangle (Leadership, Technical Project Management, Business and Strategic Management), will also be incorporated into the 6th edition of PMBOK® Guide.
+The PMBOK® Guide 6 will be published in July 2017.
+This edition will incorporate Agile in its module as Agile has become one of the fastest-growing methodologies in recent years.
+In this edition, we can also witness some minor changes in the process groups, processes, and naming of the PMBOK® Guide methodology.
+The PMI Talent Triangle (Leadership, Technical Project Management, Business, and Strategic Management), will also be incorporated into the 6th edition of the PMBOK® Guide.

 PMBOK Guide is one of the major sources to prepare for PMP and PMI-ACP, but after the launch of the new edition, many people find it difficult to understand the newly added terminologies and processes initially.
 Hence, if you are a PMP aspirant, this is a high time for you to make the decision and book an appointment at PMI before the sixth edition of PMBOK affects the certification exam.